Cornea transplants: What to expect from keratoplasty

 There are two main types of cornea transplants: traditional, full thickness cornea transplant (also known as penetrating keratoplasty, or PK) and back layer cornea transplant (also known as endothelial keratoplasty, or EK).

 A graft replaces central corneal tissue, damaged due to disease or eye injury, with healthy corneal tissue donated from a local eye bank.
 An unhealthy cornea affects your vision by scattering or distorting light and causing glare and blurred vision.
 A cornea transplant may be necessary to restore your functional vision.

-More than 40,000 cornea transplants were performed in the United States in 2011, according to the Eye Bank Association of America.
+More than 47,000 cornea transplants will be performed in the United States in 2013, according to an estimation by the Eye Bank Association of America.
 Since 1961, more than one million people have had their sight restored with a cornea transplant.

 A healthy, clear cornea is essential for good vision.
 If your cornea is damaged due to eye disease or eye injury, it can become swollen, scarred or severely misshapen and distort your vision.